SACSCOC Report

 SACSCOC noted the following Principles of Accreditation need some improvement:

 The issues leading to this decision occurred over numerous years of dealing with financial challenges, declining undergraduate enrollment, and aging infrastructure.
-Unfortunately, COVID-19 impacted enrollment for the academic year 2021-22, thus affecting overall revenue.
+Unfortunately, COVID-19 impacted enrollment in the 2021-22 academic year, thereby affecting overall revenue.
 Since that class, however, undergraduate enrollment has increased steadily each year.

 How long will the University of Lynchburg be on warning?

-The University has been placed on a 12-month warning and will submit a referral report describing progress toward compliance with SACSCOC in December 2025.
-A response from the University and a report from a SACSCOC Special Committee visit will be sent to the Commission for consideration at their June 2025 meeting.
+The University has been placed on a 12-month warning and will submit a monitoring report describing progress toward compliance with SACSCOC in December 2026.

 Is Lynchburg on warning because of academics?